rj7shakya/qa_bot/README.md

 ## Model

-Download this [model](https://drive.google.com/file/d/1--WbStS9PmWRvbxpRPlUBYi3kMdf91lL/view?usp=sharing) into your project base path.
+Download this [model](https://drive.google.com/file/d/1--WbStS9PmWRvbxpRPlUBYi3kMdf91lL/view?usp=sharing) and add it to your project base path.